maxblee/clipivot/README.md

 ### Delimiters

-You can also tell `csvpivot` to use something other than commas as a field delimiter.
-By default, `csvpivot` will assume that files ending with the `.tsv` or `.tab` extensions are tab-delimited, while other files are assumed to be comma-separated.
+You can also tell `clipivot` to use something other than commas as a field delimiter.
+By default, `clipivot` will assume that files ending with the `.tsv` or `.tab` extensions are tab-delimited, while other files are assumed to be comma-separated.
 However, both of those can be overriden.
 You can select any other single-byte UTF-8 character as a delimiter using the `-d` option, or you can use the `-t` flag to choose to read tabs as the file dilimiter.

-**Note: The file extension tool only works when `csvpivot` is directly reading a file.
+**Note: The file extension tool only works when `clipivot` is directly reading a file.
 If it is receiving tab-delimited data from standard input, you need to use the `-t` flag or the `-d` option.**